On the convergence of mirror descent beyond stochastic convex programming: Sharp minima and applications

 \subsection{Global convergence in a finite number of iterations}

 We now turn to showing that, if a variationally coherent program admits a sharp minimum $\sol$, \cref{alg:SMD} reaches $\sol$ in a finite number of iterations \as.
 The interesting feature here is that convergence is guaranteed to occur in a \emph{finite} number of iterations: specifically, there exists some (random) $\run_{0}$ such that $\act_{\run} = \sol$ for all $\run\geq\run_{0}$.
-In general, this is a fairly surprising property for a first-order descent scheme, even if one considers the ergodic average $\run^{-1} \sum_{\iRun=0}^{\run} x_{\iRun}$: a priori, a single ``bad'' sample could kick $\act_{\run}$ away from $\sol$, which is the reason why (ergodic) convergence rates are typically asymptotic.
+In general, this is a fairly surprising property for a first-order descent scheme, even if one considers the ergodic average $\run^{-1} \sum_{\runalt=\start}^{\run} \act_{\runalt}$: a priori, a single ``bad'' sample could kick $\act_{\run}$ away from $\sol$, which is the reason why (ergodic) convergence rates are typically asymptotic.

-The key intuition behind our analysis is that sharp minima must occur at corners of $\feas$ (as opposed to interior points): while averaging helps accelerate the convergence process when a minimum point is interior, it slows the process down when the minimum occurs at a corner of $\feas$. \footnote{ Compare for instance the sequence $1,0,0,\dotsc$, to its ergodic average: the former attains $0$ in a single iteration whereas the latter converges to $0$ at a rate of $1/\run$.} As a further key insight, when the solution of \eqref{eq:opt} occurs at a corner, noisy gradients may still play the role of a random disturbance; however, since they are applied to the dual process $\score_{\run}$, a surjective mirror map would immediately project $\score_{\run}$ back to a corner of $\feas$ if $\score_{\run}$ has progressed far enough in the interior of the polar cone to $\feas$ at $x$.
+The key intuition behind our analysis is that sharp minima must occur at corners of $\states$ (as opposed to interior points).
+As a further key insight, when the solution of \eqref{eq:opt} occurs at a corner, noisy gradients may still play the role of a random disturbance; however, since they are applied to the dual process $\score_{\run}$, a surjective mirror map would immediately project $\score_{\run}$ back to a corner of $\states$ if $\score_{\run}$ has progressed far enough in the interior of the polar cone to $\states$ at $\state$.
 This ensures that the last iterate $\act_{\run}$ of \ac{SMD} will stay \emph{exactly} at the optimal point, irrespective of the persistent noise entering \cref{alg:SMD}.

 Exploiting these insights and the structural properties of sharp minima, we have: